New Mexico Court Records

 - Two years have passed since that individual was finally released from either supervision or custody

-- Two years have passed since another verdict has been given on the case
+- Two years have passed since another verdict was given on the case

 - The young person was not discovered by a court to be delinquent (within the past two years), and there’s no pending court hearing.
-Or has yet to be convicted of either a misdemeanor or felony
+Or has yet to be convicted of either a misdemeanor or a felony.

-- The court decides that there’s a good reason to expunge the criminal records before that person turns 18 years.
+- The court decides that there’s a good reason to expunge the criminal records before that person turns 18 years old.

 Do Sealed Records Show up In New Mexico Background Checks?